ditatompel/insights/content/blog/announcement-permanently-shutdown-services-and-public-nodes/index.md

 For the last few months, I have several problems in providing and maintaining these services, so I decided to permanently close these services.
 It's hard for me, but I have to.

-There are several reasons that make me unable to continue maintain these services alive:
+There are various reasons that make me unable to continue to maintain these services alive:
-1. I **want and need** to **have more time with the someone I love the most**.
+1. I **want and need** to **have more time with someone I love the most**.
 2. Regarding point `#1`, I don't have time to maintain these services anymore.
 3. Reduce server costs that I have to spend.